peeyush1102/peeyushrajbansal25-me-184/README.md

 <br>
 1.Timing-12 am to 12 pm
 <br>
-2.did task1 and task 2 to the extent that single image could be processed by the code and show the lane markings.
+  did task1 and task 2 to the extent that single image could be processed by the code and show the lane markings.
 <br>
 3.timing - 12pm to next day
 <br>
-4.tried to generalize the code of task 2 and research about task3 as there is no particular yt tutorial available
+  tried to generalize the code of task 2 and research about task3 as there is no particular yt tutorial available
 <br>
 5.trying to understand and use the open cv documentation of blob detection
 <br>